Children’s Book Publishers in UK

 • Studio Press Books – an interesting range of mainly nonfiction books, branded series and positive message books for primary and younger secondary-aged children.
 Browse

-• Sweet Cherry Publishing – an independent publisher from Leicester specialising in engaging stories for children from all backgrounds.
+• Sweet Cherry Publishing – an independent publisher from Leicester specialising in engaging and diverse stories for children from all backgrounds.
 Browse

 T